EORI Registration in Portugal - Updated Guide 2021

 - Approximately 27% of the total FDI stock registered in 2018 in Portugal were directed to the insurance services sector.

-The EORI applications in Portugal are not subject to complex bureaucracies, and the support of our Portuguese law firm will prove extremely helpful for foreign investors interested in starting a business in this country.
+The EORI applications in Portugal in 2021 are not subject to complex bureaucracies, and the support of our Portuguese law firm will prove extremely helpful for foreign investors interested in starting a business in this country.

 For more information about company requirements in Portugal and the ways in which you can obtain the EORI number please contact our law firm in Portugal.